ankitjain87/anyclean/README.md

 Anyclean is a project to book your laundry online.

-It's a django project having functionalities like social login, sms integration (plivo), email integration with all type of emails.
+It's a django project having functionalities like social login, sms integration (plivo), email integration with all type of email templates.
 UI is in bootstrap and jquery.